-- 1.1.
 The purpose of the policy is to support AIUK to make safer recruitment decisions to prevent unsuitable individuals from holding positions of trust working with vulnerable groups.
 AIUK requests and uses safeguarding criminal record checks to make safer recruitment decisions as a preventative measure that is a part of our wider safeguarding practices.
-Our safeguarding practices ensure that AIUK protects and support the children, young people and adults-at-risk who engage with us. - 1.2.
-This policy must be followed by all members of AIUK staff who have recruitment or supervisory responsibilities for staff members, volunteers, or Lead Activists. - 1.3.
-In this document we refer to children and young people, this means anyone who is under the age of 18. - 1.4.
-An adult-at-risk is defined by the Care Act 2014 as someone who has needs for care and support, who is experiencing, or at risk of, abuse or neglect and as a result of their care needs is unable to protect themselves.
+Our safeguarding practices ensure that AIUK protects and support the individual's under 18 and adults-at-risk who engage with us.

+This policy must be followed by all members of AIUK who have recruitment or supervisory responsibilities for colleagues, board members, volunteers, or Lead Activists.

+An adult-at-risk is defined by the Care Act 2014 as someone who has needs for care and support, who is experiencing, or at risk of, abuse or neglect and as a result of their care needs - is unable to protect themselves.